 - TMJ mouthguard or splint therapy: the most common initial treatment option, your dentist will create a custom oral appliance to address teeth grinding and relieve symptoms

 - Orthodontics: Invisalign or traditional braces may be recommended to realign the bite and restore oral health.

-In many situations, your Russell Street dentist may recommend restorative dental treatments such as dental crowns or tooth bonding to repair damaged teeth.
-If you are experiencing any TMJ symptoms, Call us at (508) 297-6270, or schedule an appointment online.
+Your Russell Street dentist may recommend restorative dental treatments such as dental crowns or tooth bonding to repair damaged teeth.
+If you are experiencing any TMJ symptoms, call us at (508) 687-6579, or schedule an appointment online today.

 TMJ Treatment FAQs

 How can I find some relief from my TMJ pain?

 TMJ symptoms can be very painful and interfere with your life.
 Alternating heat and ice can help reduce some of the pain.
 Eating softer foods and foods in smaller bites will reduce the stress on the jaw.
 The most important thing you can do is reduce stress in your life.
 Relaxation techniques such as slow breathing or yoga can be very helpful in reducing your TMJ pain.
 You may take over the counter pain relievers when necessary.